UmmItKin/hacker-notes/README.md

 # Penetration testing Cheatsheets

 Sharing my knowledge and experience in the field of penetration testing and red teaming.
-This is a place to collect and share my cybersecurity insights, especially in penetration testing and red teaming, including CTFs, write-ups, tools, scripts, and more.
-As I prepare for the CPTS exam, I will also share my notes and resources.
+This is a place to collect and share my cybersecurity insights, especially in penetration testing and red teaming, including tools usage, cheatsheets and more.
+As I prepare for the CPTS exam, I will also share my notes and resources :)

 ## License